Graduate Students who worked / are working with Meena Mahajan

 Karteek Sreenivasaiah surveyed lower bound techniques for Boolean circuits for his Master's project, which he completed in July 2010.
 In Jan 2015 he defended his doctoral dissertation, titled On verifying proofs in constant depth, and polynomial identity testing.

-Currently, Karteek is at the CSE Dept at IIT Hyderabad.
+Currently, Karteek is at the University of Liverpool, UK.

 Prajakta Nimbhorkar worked on a variety of problems concerning planar graphs and planar layouts.
 A high point of her research, co-authored with many others, is a log-space algorithm for determining whether two planar graphs are isomorphic.
 She is also interested in circuits, randomness, and algebraic structures.
 She defended her doctoral thesis, titled Complexity Analysis of Some Problems in Planar Graphs, Bounded Tree-width Graphs and Planar Point Sets, in October 2010.